prebid/Prebid.js/modules/yahoosspBidAdapter.md

         * ext

 # Mandaotory Bidder Parameters
-The minimal requirements for the 'yssp' bid adapter to generate an outbound bid-request to our SSP are:
+The minimal requirements for the 'yahoossp' bid adapter to generate an outbound bid-request to our SSP are:
 1. At least 1 adUnit including mediaTypes: banner or video
 2. **bidder.params** object must include
     A. **dcn:** SSP Site/App inventory parameter.